warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     'YOU MUST ALWAYS ENTER THE DATA EXACTLY AS SHOWN IN THE PROTOTYPE.'

-    When a protype or example statement is too long to easily be shown on the screen or printed, the line is split into multiple lines by showing '=>' at the end of continued lines and indenting the continuation line(s):
+    When a prototype or example statement is too long to be easily shown on the screen or printed, the line is split into multiple lines by showing '=>' at the end of continued lines and indenting the continuation line(s):